Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 • Turmeric: It is well known for its anti-inflammatory properties thanks to its active component, curcumin.
 It may help reduce inflammation associated with adenomyosis, which could help alleviate pelvic pain.

-• Chamomile: It is renowned for its soothing and relaxing properties.
-It can help alleviate stress and anxiety, which can worsen adenomyosis symptoms.
+• Chamomile: It is known for its calming and relaxing properties.
+It can help alleviate stress and anxiety, which can worsen the symptoms of adenomyosis.

-5 - Physical activity: Taking care of your body through movement
+4 - Physical activity: Taking care of your body through movement

 Back to blog